oleoneto/kaldi-offline-transcriber/README.md

   * Decoding using online nnet2 models now uses non-online decoder because it allows multithreaded execution.
-This means that the whole transcription process from start to finish works in 1.3x realtime when using one thread, and in 0.8x realtime when using `nthreads=4` on a 8 year old server.
+This means that the whole transcription process from start to finish works in 1.3x realtime when using one thread, and in 0.8x realtime when using `nthreads=4` on an 8-year-old server.

   * Segments recognized as music and jingle are now reflected as filler segments in the final .trs files (probably not important for most users).